MichaelB167/climb-buddy-front-end/README.md

 ## Technologies Used

 I used HTML and SCSS to style the page's front end.
 To add the menu modals I applied bootsrap styling.
-JQuery facilitates user interaction with the gameboard via click handlers and produces a display of the game's result upon a win or tie condition being met.
 To communicate with the back end I used a combination of jQuery, Javascript and AJAX.

 ## Approach Taken